 - Loss of Fish and Wildlife Habitat

 The Wisconsin Department of Natural Resources, the Milwaukee County Parks, and EPA began working on this Great Lakes Legacy Act Cleanup project in 2008 in order to remove contaminated sediment within the Lincoln Park/Milwaukee River channels.
 The project began with a site characterization and feasibility study to select a cleanup plan for the area.
 The project was divided into two phases.
 The first phase included the Lincoln Creek area from Green Bay Avenue and the Western Oxbow of the Milwaukee River.
 The second phase included the Milwaukee River from the railroad bridge north of the park, down to the Estabrook Dam fixed crest spillway and the Eastern Oxbow of the river.

-In 2012, almost 119,039 cubic yards of contaminated sediment were removed during phase one of the project.
+In 2012, over 119,000 cubic yards of contaminated sediment were removed during phase one of the project.
 Sediment contained PCBs and PAHs that cause damage to human, environmental, and wildlife health.
 Upon removal of the contaminated sediment, the habitat was then restored in order to improve the water quality and benefit local fish and wildlife populations.

-Phase two of the project, occuring 2014-2015, removed 52,456 cubic yards of contaminated sediment and restored 1.62 acres of wetland habitat.
+Phase two of the project removed 52,456 cubic yards of contaminated sediment and restored 1.62 acres of wetland habitat.
 Monitoring was also conducted to ensure the continued health of the waters of the Milwaukee Estuary.
-This project helps to remove the BUIs of Restrictions on Fish and Wildlife Consumption, Degradation of Fish and Wildlife Populations, Fish Tumors or Other Deformities, Degradation of Benthos, Restriction on Dredging Activities, and Loss of Fish and Wildlife Habitat.